 Any challenging behaviour that may occur can often be a result of a communication breakdown.
 All staff involved in supporting children daily should always aim to understand what function the behaviour serves and support and encourage the individual in more socially acceptable ways of expressing their need for help and support.
 Either informally or officially, a functional behavioural assessment should be conducted after witnessing any presenting behaviour which does not meet the Trust expectations.
 The functional assessment will take the form of the following:

 - Description of presenting behaviour

 - Setting

 - Intensity

 - Duration

 - Antecedent(s)

 - Concurrent/ linking event

-- · Results of presenting behaviour
+- Results of presenting behaviour

-From this, behaviour can be considered using one of the ten drivers stated.
+From this, the driver behind the behaviour can be considered using one of the ten drivers stated and appropriate interventions can be taken.